-Our Houston attorneys have broad and diverse backgrounds with extensive experience in white collar criminal law and corporate governance, including compliance.
+Our Houston white collar crime attorneys have broad and diverse backgrounds with extensive experience in white collar criminal law and corporate governance, including compliance.
 If you become the target of government investigators for alleged administrative or legal violations, including financial, import-export, record-keeping, or environmental violations, the government will enlist enormous resources to build a case against you.

 At Hilder & Associates, P.C., our accomplished attorneys will assist you in performing your own investigation, protecting your rights, and defending you against the awesome power of the state and federal governments.
 We will work tirelessly to investigate your case and advocate for you.

 Our law firm will provide you with a team of professionals, including attorneys, investigators, forensic accountants, former government investigators, and support staff dedicated to making sure you have the information and advice you need, and to making sure your rights are always safeguarded.

 If you are facing any type of white collar charge, skilled legal representation is a crucial component of your defense.
 An experienced, specialized white collar crime attorney at your side, can assist in a possible reduction or elimination of your charges.

 Hilder and Associates, P.C is a Houston, TX area white collar crime firm that has been representing individuals charged with white collar crimes for over 30 years.
 Our team specializes in this area of law because we know the impact white collar charges have on the individuals who face them and how difficult these charges can be to defend.